 History, adventure, and nature meet at Harpers Ferry in West Virginia.
 Just an hour and a half away from Baltimore and Washington, D.C., Harpers Ferry lies across the bridge from Maryland at the intersection of the Shenandoah and Potomac Rivers.

-It is a quaint town full of amazing Civil War history, and in the fall, the foliage along the Potomac River is dazzling.
+It is a quaint town full of amazing Civil War sites & history, and in the fall, the foliage along the Potomac Rivers is dazzling.
 It is a beautiful place to spend a day or, better yet, a weekend.

 Things To Do In Harpers Ferry